-The Council publishes expenditure over £500 including supplier and transaction information.
+The Council publishes all expenditure, including supplier and transaction information.

 All expenditure is reported to Full Council at each ordinary meeting which are approximately monthly.
 The schedule for all meetings can be found here and Agendas can also be viewed the noticeboard outside the Shavington-cum-Gresty Village Hall.

 A summary overview of the Council’s income and expenditure as a whole can be found below:-

 The Code requires local authorities to publish details (including job descriptions, responsibilities and staff numbers) of any senior employees earning over £50,000 per annum.
 None of Shavington-cum- Gresty Parish Council employee earns over this amount.